-Other —at the time— unique initiatives included a construction waste management system for builders, use of bioswales to increase groundwater recharge, and a landscaping plan based on the diversity of species that once dominated the area.
+Other —at the time— unique initiatives included a construction waste management system for builders, use of bioswales to increase groundwater recharge, a stormwater management pond designed to become a functioning ecosystem; and, a landscaping plan based on the diversity of species that once dominated the area.

 Simple Houses.
 Diverse Blocks.

 The streetscapes you see around you are the result of considerable thought.
 The contemporary aesthetic, mixed together with historically-relevant Craftsman and Prairie homes (as opposed to Georgian or Tuscan mansions), is intentional.
 The three architectural styles all emphasize large windows that capture views and light; asymmetric elevations that can “flow” with the site; and, flexible floor plans that can be tailored to fit.